 Curriculum Statement - Art, Craft and Design

-Powerful Knowledge in Art, Craft & Design
+Powerful Knowledge in Art, Craft and Design

 - Understanding the unique qualities of different materials and processes and being able to exploit these within practical work.